This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Characteristics of Wastewater – 1”.

 Explanation: Wastewater contains 99.9% water and 0.1% solids.
 The goal is to remove this 0.1% of solids.
 Wastewater is the water generated by industries and communities.

-10. What are the growth of huge amounts of algae and other aquatic plants leading to the deterioration of the water quality called?
+10. What is the growth of huge amounts of algae and other aquatic plants leading to the deterioration of the water quality called?

 b) Algae growth